 At The Venetian Resort Las Vegas, a feng shui master has carefully curated every detail of the decor in the Waterfall Atrium, and the results are awe worthy.
 Visitors can also enjoy a ceremonial lion dance, complete with firecrackers, dancers and drummers, winding through the resort.

-Fashion Show Las Vegas (FSLV) is transforming into a vibrant Lunar New Year extravaganza from Jan.
-13 to Feb.
-3, with the Great Hall adorned in whimsical musical lanterns that bring the atmosphere to life.
-The Strip-side shopping destination will host festive presentations like the Lion’s Blessing and visits from the Gods of Good Fortune, creating a lively and traditional experience.
+Fashion Show Las Vegas (FSLV) is transforming into a vibrant Lunar New Year extravaganza through March 3, with the Great Hall adorned in whimsical musical lanterns that bring the atmosphere to life.
+The Strip-side shopping destination will host festive presentations like the Lion’s Blessing and visits from the God of Good Fortune, creating a lively and traditional experience.
 Families can enjoy lantern-making stations, where kids can create their own festive decorations, while guests receive lucky red envelopes filled with sweet treats and exclusive retail offers.
 Stop by the FSLV management office for a lucky red envelope filled with chocolate coins and a chance to receive an FSLV gift card.
+On Feb.
+22 from noon to 5 p.m., guests will experience a traditional lion dance procession and take part in an interactive lantern-making station, a LUSH pop-up experience and a photo opportunity with the God of Good Fortune.

 Chinese New Year Special Menus

 No Chinese New Year celebration is complete without indulging in traditional cuisine, and Las Vegas’ culinary scene is ready to impress with a range of specially curated menus.
-Just as the snake is a symbol of renewal and abundance, so too are the dishes served during this incredible time of year.
 Look out for menus featuring lucky red envelopes, whole fish for prosperity and sweet rice cakes for good fortune.
 These symbolic foods are believed to bring blessings to those who partake.

-Fusing Chinese and Mexican cuisines, China Poblano at The Cosmopolitan of Las Vegas will offer a Lunar New Year menu Jan.
-27 to Feb.
-9. Inspired by traditional dishes thought to bring wealth and prosperity, the menu features shui zhu yu, a tender fish fillet poached in an aromatic fish broth with sesame and vegetables.
-Raise a glass in honor of the holiday with the Snake Kiss cocktail, featuring Bijiou, Vida mezcal, lime juice, Luxardo Maraschino and Dolin Genepey.
+Fusing Chinese and Mexican cuisines, China Poblano at The Cosmopolitan of Las Vegas will offer a Lunar New Year menu from Feb.
+17-23.
+Inspired by traditional dishes thought to bring wealth and prosperity, the menu features dishes such as Kǎo Niúròu, beef short rib slow braised in a sweet Chinese-style BBQ, with cinnamon, rock sugar, star anise and other spices; and Songshu Yu, a whole fried seasonal fish, with house-made sweet and sour sauce, pickled vegetables and seaweed salad.

 The Garden Table at Bellagio offers an intimate dining experience inside a stunning 33-foot pagoda in the Bellagio Conservatory during Lunar New Year.
 Seating up to six for brunch and four for dinner, the tasting menu features traditional dishes that celebrate the season’s flavors and stories, creating a memorable holiday feast.